 Gaming headsets make it easier for you to locate where in-game sound is coming from.

-Most all gaming headsets are over-ear headphones with an external boom mic, and is usually much cheaper than if you bought a pair of headphones and an external USB microphone.
+Most all gaming headsets are over-ear headphones with an external boom mic, and are usually much cheaper than if you bought a pair of headphones and an external USB microphone.

 We have quite a few lists that cover the best gaming headsets you can buy.
 Check them out below!